magic0whi/nixos_configs_flake/GPG.md

 ### 7. Public Key Exchange & Revocation

 In the case of many users, it is very difficult to exchange public keys securely and reliably with each other.
 In the Web world, There is a **Chain of Trust\*\*** to resolve this problem:

-- A Certificate Authority(CA) is responsible to verify & sign all the certificate signing request.
+- A Certificate Authority (CA) is responsible to verify & sign all the certificate signing request.
 - Web Server can safely transmit its Web Certificate to the client via TLS protocol.
-- Client can verify the received Web Certificate via the CA's root certificate(which is built in Browser/OS).
+- Client can verify the received Web Certificate via the CA's root certificate (which is built in Browser/OS).

 But in OpenPGP:

-- There is key servers to distribute(exchange) public keys, but it **do not verify the identity of the key owner**, and any uploaded data is **not allowed to be deleted**.
+- There are key servers to distribute (exchange) public keys, but it **does not verify the identity of the key owner**, and any uploaded data is **not allowed to be deleted**.
 Which make it **insecure and dangerous**.
   - Why key server is dangerous?
-    - Many PGP novices follow various tutorials to upload various key with personal privacy (such as real names) to the public key server, and then find that they can't delete them, which is very embarrassing.
+    - Many PGP novices follow various tutorials to upload various key with personal privacy (such as real names) to the public key server, and then find that they can't delete them, which makes very embarrassing.
-    - Anyone can upload a key to the key server, and claim that it is the key of a certain person(such as Linus), which is very insecure.
+    - Anyone can upload a key to the key server, and claim that it is the key of a certain person (such as Linus), which is very insecure.
-  - **key server** is not recommend to use.
+  - Therefore, **key server** is not recommended to use.
-- GnuPG will generate revocation certificate when generating keypair(`~/.gnupg/private-keys-v1.d/<Key-ID.rev>`), anyone can import this certificate to revoke the keypair.
+- GnuPG will generate revocation certificate when generating key pair (`~/.gnupg/private-keys-v1.d/<Key-ID.rev>`), anyone can import this certificate to revoke the key pair.
 But OpenPGP standard **DO NOT provide a way to distribute this certificate to others**.
   - Not to mention some key status query protocol like OCSP in Web PKI.
-  - Users has to pulish their revocation certificate to their blog, github profile or somewhere else, and others has to check it and run `gpg --import <revocation-certificate>` to revoke the keypair manually.
+  - Users has to publish their revocation certificate to their blog, GitHub profile or somewhere else, and others has to check it and run `gpg --import <revocation-certificate>` to revoke the key pair manually.

 In summary, **there is no good way to distribute public keys and revoke them in OpenPGP**, which is a big problem.

-Currently, You have to distribute your public key or revocation certificate via your blog, github profile, or somewhere else, and others has to check it and run `gpg --import` to import your public key or revocation certificate manually.
+Currently, You have to distribute your public key or revocation certificate via your blog, GitHub profile, or somewhere else, and others has to check it and run `gpg --import` to import your public key or revocation certificate manually.

-Anyway, let's try to revoke a keypair:
+Anyway, let's try to revoke a key pair:

 ```bash
 › gpg --list-keys